 - Cumulative Balance of Loans

-Businesses that report under this regime pay the First Category Tax based on the company’s Taxable Liquid Income.
+Businesses that report under this regime pay the first category tax based on the company’s taxable liquid Income.
 The First Category Tax rate is at 25%.
 Business owners residing in Chile must pay the Global Complementary Tax between 0% and 35%.
 If business owners reside abroad, they must pay the Additional tax of 35%.
 In other words, company owners pay taxes according to their total revenues, independently of whether profits are withdrawn.
-In addition, taxpayers are entitled to attribute as credit 100% of the First Category Tax paid for such earnings.
+In addition, taxpayers are entitled to attribute as credit, 100% of the First Category tax paid for such earnings.

 Those belonging to this regime must remain in it for five consecutive commercial years.
-Additionally, taxpayers who have an average annual income equal to or below 100,000 Chilean Units of Account (UF, for its Spanish acronym) during the last three consecutive commercial years, can deduct from the Taxable Liquid Income that is encumbered with the First Category Tax, an amount equivalent to up to 50% of the taxable liquid income that remains invested in the company.
-The maximum deductible amount is of 4,000 UF.
-Articles 29 to 33 of Chile’s Income Tax Law stipulates the provisions to be followed in order for taxpayers to determine their taxable liquid income.
+Additionally, taxpayers who have an average annual income equal to or below 100,000 Chilean Units of Account (UF, for its Spanish acronym) during the last three consecutive commercial years, can deduct from the Taxable Liquid Income that is encumbered with the First Category Tax, an amount equivalent up to 50% of the taxable liquid income that remains invested in the company.
+The maximum deductible amount is 4,000 UF.
+Articles 29 to 33 of Chile’s Income Tax Law stipulate the provisions to be followed in order for taxpayers to determine their taxable liquid income.